 Skills-based hiring and workforce education.
-These two powerful practices are gaining momentum separately and when strategically aligned are part of a modern talent-based ecosystem that delivers value to both employers and their team members.
+These two powerful practices are gaining momentum separately, but when strategically aligned can deliver significant value to both employers and their people.

 Why skills-based hiring and workforce education build the strongest teams

-In the past year, LinkedIn has seen a 21 percent increase in job postings advertising specific skills and responsibilities as opposed to only qualifications and requirements, and the number of positions that don’t require a degree increased by nearly 40 percent in 2020 compared to the year before.
+In the past year, LinkedIn has seen a 21% increase in job postings advertising specific skills and responsibilities as opposed to only qualifications and requirements, and the number of positions that don’t require a degree increased by nearly 40% in 2020 compared to the year before.

 However, just attracting diverse talent isn’t enough.
 Companies also need to ensure they have an inclusive culture that promotes learning and a commitment to employees’ ongoing career growth.
-This is why a workforce education program is an important element that allows employees to progress forward with the organization, while advancing a company’s overall diversity, equity and inclusion (DEI) strategy.
+This is why a workforce education program is an important element that allows employees to progress forward with the organization after they’ve been hired.

 Best of both

-Organizations don't have to choose between skills-based or degrees-based practices.
-Taken together, you can achieve more impact and get closer to your business goals.
-With a modern talent-based ecosystem, you hire based on skills and competencies, then equip your people with the academic portion through a strategic workforce education program.
+Here’s the bottom line – organizations don't have to choose between skills and degrees.
+With this approach, you hire based on skills and competencies, then equip your people with the education they need to continuously advance through a workforce education program.